infinit/memo/website/templates/pages/docs/src/markdown/get_started.md

 " class="button">Download Command Line Tools</a>

 % else:
 <p>If you are using Ubuntu 14.04 or later, you can use our repository to install the command-line tools.
-Otherwise, skip to the <a href='#linux-tarball-install'>Tarball Install</a>.</p>
+Otherwise, skip to the <a href="#linux-tarball-install">Tarball Install</a>.</p>

 <h3 id="linux-ubuntu-install">&#9679; Ubuntu install</h3>
 <p>First import the public key used by the package management system:</p>